codefresh-io/docs.codefresh.io/_docs/products/about-products.md

 ##### How do you deploy a Product?

-By configuring promotion settings for the product and its applications:
+By configuring the promotion flows and settings for the product and its applications:

-Promotion Flows
+Configure Promotion Flows
 Define the steps and criteria for promoting applications in the product through different stages of deployment.
-Select and customize the conditions to trigger specific Promotion Flows, automating and controlling when and how applications are promoted.
+Select and customize the conditions to trigger specific flows, automating and controlling when and how applications are promoted.

 Promotion Settings
  and specifying the precise attributes to be promoted within applications.
 This ensures that the right versions and components are consistently advanced through your deployment stages.